jim-easterbrook/Photini/src/doc/other/installation.rst

 ^^^^^^

 Python_ is absolutely essential to run Photini.
-It is already installed on many computers, but on Windows you will almost certainly need to install it yourself.
+It is already installed on many computers, but on Windows you will probably need to install it yourself.
 Go to https://www.python.org/downloads/ and choose a suitable Windows installer.
 I suggest you use the 64-bit stable release with the highest version number that will run on your version of Windows.